jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## jeff face looking dumb

 My first UserConf was in New York this past May.
-One of the things I was most struck by was that everyone I met was a practitioner - they were actually working in support, or community, or customer experience.
+One of the things I was most struck by was that everyone I met was a practitioner - meaning they were actually working in support, or community, or customer experience.

 That makes me really nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

-## How to scale support?

-Today I want to talk about growing.
+Today I want to talk about growth.

 As support people, growth can be a bit of a double-edged sword.

 On one hand, customer growth is exciting!
-More new people are using our tools and talking about our company.
-On the other hand, it means more inquiries, support tickets, and requests for "5 minutes" of our time.
+More new people are using our tools and talking about our company, and your mom might start to recognize what you are working on.

+On the other hand, it also means more inquiries, support tickets, and requests for "just 5 minutes" of our time.

-In early 2012, we launched at Wistia a new set of features, and the customer uptake was really strong.
+At Wistia, we went through our first growth experience in early 2012.
+We had released this new set of features, and for the first time our vision was really coming through in the product.
 We were breaking down barriers for lots of potential customers we never had a shot with before.

-With more people interacting with our product and marketing, the support volume started to increase.
+So with more people interacting with our product and marketing, the support volume started to increase.

-At first it was just a slow trickle - a typical post-launch bump, if you will.
+Now at first it was just a small uptick, a few extra emails here or there.
+Nothing to really be too concerned about.

+But then the uptick turned into a sharp spike, and the spike turned into a deluge.

-Then the phones started ringing off the hook.
-The support inbox was turning over 3 or 4 times a day, just a constant stream of questions, suggestions, and inquiries.
-We were in a support monsoon.
+The phones were ringing off the hook.
+The support inbox was turning over 3 or 4 times a day.
+It was just a constant stream of questions, suggestions, and inquiries.
+I was drowning in support.

-I'm sure many of you have experienced what happened next.
-I was burned out, exhausted, and generally sick of providing early-stage support.
-It took me the next few years to climb out of that hole and share what I've learned in the process.
+Many of you have probably experienced the feelings I was having.
+I was burned out, exhausted, and generally sick of answering the same questions over and over again.

+## How to scale support?

+So something had to change.
+When we were thinking about how we could scale support:

 ## 3 Options (Money, Broken Phone, NEW WAY)

-When you are thinking about scaling support alongside growth, you probably have the same three options we did:

-We could raise a bunch of money and hire lots of new folks to answer emails.
+First, we could build a support army.

+We could raise a bunch of money, hire a whole ton folks, and stick them in a call center or closet to answer emails and phone calls.
+They would probably hate their jobs, stick around for a year or so, and then leave.
+At some point, we might stop getting to know them, since there are so many of them and they don't stay long.

+While it would be awesome to have the resources to get customers fast responses, this would a cultural nightmare and a really tough route to make work.
+None of us wanted to work at a company with a call center, and I really didn't want to manage one.

-We could make it really hard for new users to contact us.
+Second, we could make it impossible for any customers to contact us.

+We could remove all of our phone numbers, close support email addresses, and just go dark.
+We could probably get by like that for a while, and even make our product cheaper, since we wouldn't need to hire support people.

+Our product would probably become a power users dream - only useful to really experienced users.
+The only problem is, there wouldn't be any power users to enjoy it.

+Our third option is like a Centaur - does everyone know what a Centaur is?
+It's this hybrid creature, part horse, part man.

+In the Centaur option, we would somehow meld the best parts of options 1 and 2 together.

-Or, we could somehow increase the number of customers that can communicate with us at once.
-We could create scalable, useful resources that customers can refer to again and again.
+We would somehow increase the number of customers that can communicate with us AND present them support options BESIDES our contact info.

-In the end, there is only one that feels right.
-I'm going to spend my time talking to you about it.
-To properly do that, I am going to beat the heck out of a metaphor.
+I've been working on the Centaur option for a few years now, but I've been kinda struggling on a name for it until recently.
+To properly introduce it, however, I am going to need to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong